everx-labs/debots/auth/README.md

 This DeBot can be used in "Sign Up" / "Sign In" flows as well as in the case when an already registered user wants to link his Surf account.

+## Disclaimer
+This code is still experimental, do not use it in production.

 ## Workflow

  - Web server generates: